 Many credit card applications will ask you for a Social Security Number (SSN).
 However, you don’t necessarily need a SSN to complete an application or qualify for a credit card.

 Some issuers, such as Deserve and CreditStacks, are very clear about being able to apply without a SSN.
-Other major card issuers may also let you apply using a non-U.S. passport or another form of government identification to verify your identity.
+As mentioned above, American Express enables it as long as you can apply with international credit history from select countries.
+Other major card issuers may also let you apply using a non-US passport or another form of government identification to verify your identity.

 If you’re not eligible for a SSN, you may be eligible for an Individual Tax Identification Numbers (ITINs).
 For example, if you received a taxable scholarship you’ll need an ITIN to file your United States tax return.
 Depending on the card issuer, you may be able to use an Individual Tax Identification Numbers (ITIN) rather than a SSN during the application process.

-There are many reasons to want a credit card.
+There are many reasons to want a credit card as an immigrant.
 Perhaps you want to be able to easily shop online, you’re building credit in the U.S., or you’re planning on making a large purchase and paying it off over time.
 You might just want a line of credit in your pocket as a backup in case of an emergency.

 Whatever your reason for getting a card, responsible and proper card use can help save you money and improve your credit profile.
 Here are a few simple tips to remember: